Kanboard Documentation

 Kanban uses lead and cycle times to measure performance:

-• Lead time: Time between task creation and completion
+• Lead time: The time between task creation and completion.

-• Cycle time: Time between task start and completion
+• Cycle time: The time between task start and completion.

-For example, you may have a lead time of 100 days but only have to work 1 hour to complete the task.
+For example, you may have a lead time of 100 days but only need to work 1 hour to complete the task.

 Kanban

-• Multiple phases, each column represents a step
+• Multiple phases, with each column representing a step.

-• Bring focus and avoid multitasking by setting a work-in-progress limit per column
+• Brings focus and avoids multitasking by setting a work-in-progress limit per column.

 Kanban vs Scrum